JAMIE PINKERTON | HEAD COACH

 Pinkerton's 12-year head coaching career includes 350 victories, three NCAA Tournament berths and four conference coach-of-the-year honors.
 He has coaching experience with both USA National teams and Junior Olympic teams and also served as an assistant coach on the 2010 USA Futures team.

 Pinkerton's extensive coaching resume also includes stints at Virginia (assistant, 1998-2000), UL-Monroe (grad assistant, 1997-98), Claremore-Sequoyah, Okla., High School (assistant, 1994) and the Oklahoma Mustangs (1988-94).

 Jamie earned his history degree from Tulsa in 1997.
-He and his wife, Dori, have a daughter (Sarah, who attends Iowa State) and a son, Dane.
+He and his wife, Dori, have a daughter Sarah, who graduated from Iowa State in mechanical engineering and a son, Dane.